RhinoSecurityLabs/cloudgoat/scenarios/lambda_injection_privesc/cheat_sheet.md

 2. List all roles, assume a role for privesc.

- #TODO: LIST POLICIES FOR SAID ROLES

     ```bash
     # This command will list all the roles in your account, one of which should be assumable.
     aws --profile bilbo --region us-east-1 iam list-roles | grep cg-
+    # This command will list all policies for the target role
+    aws --profile bilbo --region us-east-1 list-attached-user-policies --user-name [cg-target-user]
     # This command will get you credentials for the cloudgoat role that can invoke lambdas.
     aws --profile bilbo --region us-east-1 sts assume-role --role-arn [cg-lambda-invoker_arn] --role-session-name [whatever_you_want_here]

     ```

-3. List lambdas to identify the target lambda.
+3. List lambdas to identify the target (vulnerable) lambda.

     ```bash
-    # This command will show you two cloudgoat functions.
-One function is the target function that you need
+    # This command will show you all lambda functions.
+The function belonging to cloudgoat (the name should start with "cg-")
-    # to invoke in order to finish this scenario.
-The other function can apply a predefined set of
-    # aws managed policies to users (in reality it can only modify the bilbo user).
+    # can apply a predefined set of aws managed policies to users (in reality it can only modify the bilbo user).
     aws --profile assumed_role --region us-east-1 lambda list-functions
     ```
 4. Look at the lambda source code.
 You should see the database structure in a comment,